babslekson/Devops-pbl/Load-Balancer-Solution-With-Apache_P8/README.md

 # CONFIGURE LOAD BALANCER FOR DEVOPS TOOLING WEBSITE
 ![load balancer with tooling website](pbl8/lbdevopstoolingweb.png)

-you might be wondering how a user will be accessing each of the webservers using 3 different IP addreses or 3 different DNS names.We had 3 Web Servers and each of them had its own public IP address and public DNS name.
+you might be wondering how a user will be accessing each of the webservers using 3 different IP addreses or 3 different DNS names.
+We had 3 Web Servers and each of them had its own public IP address and public DNS name.
 A client has to access them by using different URLs, which is not a nice user experience to remember addresses/names of even 3 servers.

 In order to hide all this complexity and to have a single point of access with a single public IP address/name, a Load Balancer can be used.
 A Load Balancer (LB) distributes clients' requests among underlying Web Servers and makes sure that the load is distributed in an optimal way.
 Lets get started!

 ### CREATE LOAD BALANCER SERVER
 ![load balancer](pbl8/loadbalancerinstance.png)